-Diocesan Policy on Loans to a PCC or deanery related entity e.g. CIC or CIO
+Diocesan Policy on Loans to PCCs and deanery related entities

 Where a request falls outside the limits set out above, and is to be considered by the BDC, then the BDC may decide that interest should be payable on the loan, as part of its approval.
 The rate of any such interest will be based on the amount of the loan requested, the duration of the loan, the existence or otherwise of any collateral, and the degree of risk perceived.